GatechVIP/gatech-swapr-server-node/README.md

 `npm install -d`

 ## Running the test suite
+The tokens used in test-data.json were generated using "This is the test secret" as the secret in the signature.

 `npm test`

 Note: Please go to company_practice_server/models/user.js to see an example of password hashing.